 Benefits of the Italian slow-living lifestyle & how to adopt it?

 Well, the biggest benefit of the Italian slow-living lifestyle is definitely the happiness.
 I mean, do you see grumpy Italians all over the street when you’re in Italy?
 Yes, everyone can have their bad days, but when they do, they also let it go fast.

-This mindset, and lifestyle brings fullfillment, love, appreciation towards your surrounding, yourself, and others.
-The fact that it’s called Italian slow-living lifestyle is already telling you, that the other benefit is the low stress level.
+This mindset and lifestyle bring fulfillment, love, appreciation towards your surrounding, yourself, and others.
+The fact that it’s called the Italian slow-living lifestyle is already telling you, that the other benefit is the low-stress level.
 You’re not stressing on things that aren’t important.
-You’re enjoying the existence!
+You’re enjoying your existence!
 And you’re not running!
 Again, the true Italian way of life!